makersacademy/takeaway-challenge/README.md

 -------

-This task was to write a takeaway program.
+This task was to write a takeaway program that sends text confirmation to the customer.

 User Stories:
 -----